 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Forget the large and heavy flashlights that don’t allow you to multitask when working in your garage.
 Most modern flashlights are compact enough to fit in your pocket and are bright enough to help you see everything under your car’s hood.
-However, buying a flashlight isn’t as straightforward as it seems.
+However, choosing a flashlight isn’t as straightforward as it seems.
 There’s a process for determining the best option that will work for your profession.
-We will help you pick out some top options in the buying guide below.
+We help you pick out some top options in the buying guide below.